 Source for performance figures: Financial Express

-This fund aims to track the performance of the FTSE Emerging Index, a broad index of around 970 large and medium-sized emerging markets companies.
+This fund aims to track the performance of the FTSE World Asia Pacific ex Japan Index; a broad index of companies based across the region.